cyclr/docs/pages/connector-authentication/airtable.md

 #### Retrieving API Key
 *   Visit your [account page](https://airtable.com/account) and copy the API key in the **API** area.

+#### Retrieving Base ID and Table Name
+*   Base ID can be accessed by visiting the [API area](https://airtable.com/api) and clicking on the table base you want to use.
+In the introduction area of the page you are redirected to, your base ID is shown e.g. "The ID of this base is app123ABC.".
+*   The table name is the name of the table in the base you want to operate on.
+Note: This is NOT the name of the base.

 ### Cyclr Setup

 Setup your Airtable App within Cyclr: